Peter Murphy (footballer, born 1980): International

 Murphy is a former Ireland under-19 and under-21 international, playing in the UEFA Under-19 Championships in 1999.
 In May 2007, Murphy received his first call up to the senior Republic of Ireland squad for the two-game American tour against Ecuador and Bolivia.
 Murphy's international début came against Bolivia when he started the match before being substituted at half time.
 This appearance meant he became first Carlisle United player to win full international honours while with the Brunton Park club since Eric Welsh, who won four caps for Northern Ireland in the 1960s.

 Managerial career

-Murphy's first managerial appointment came with Scottish League Two side Annan Athletic, where he was appointed player/manager on 2 June 2017.
+Murphy's first managerial appointment came with Scottish League Two club Annan Athletic, where he was appointed player/manager on 2 June 2017.

 Peter Murphy won the Ladbrokes Manager of the Month in August 2018 and won it again alongside Chris Johnston who won Player of the Month in February 2019.
+He won promotion to League 1 with Annan in May 2023 beating Clyde 5–2 on aggregate.

+On 9 May 2024, Annan Athletic announced that Murphy had left the club to join fellow Scottish League One side, and local rivals, Queen of the South.